¡Que Vida!: Composition

 The song's title is Spanish for "What a Life", though the working title for the song was "With Pictures and Words".
 The lyrics, involving topics such as death and reincarnation, suggest to Hoskyns "bad-trip paranoia" and to Greenwald "a psychedelic state of mind".
 Music critic Richie Unterberger claims that in the song "Lee's Johnny Mathis inclinations start to flower in a series of question and answer lyrics."
 The melody is based on the 1965 song "Lifetime of Loneliness" by Burt Bacharach and Hal David.
-It employs a bossa nova rhythm, described by author Bob Cianci as a "lilting Latin rhythm."
+It employs a rhythm, described by author Bob Cianci as a "lilting Latin rhythm."
 It also incorporates sound effects such as sleigh bells, merry-go-round music and a popping champagne cork.
 Arthur Lee biographer John Einerson describes Lee's vocal tone on the song as "mellow".
 As described by author Barney Hoskyns, the song uses "Latin rhythms and cool jazz shadings to fashion a kind of spaced-out MOR."
 Music critic Fredrik Eriksen feels the song sounds like a mixture of The Rolling Stones and Jefferson Airplane.